JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 Julia has a data structure called **tuple**.
 They are really *special* in Julia because they are often used in relation to functions.
-Since functions are a important feature in Julia, every Julia user should know the basics of tuples.
+Since functions are an important feature in Julia, every Julia user should know the basics of tuples.

 A tuple is a **fixed-length container that can hold multiple different types**.
 A tuple is an **immutable object**, meaning that it cannot be modified after instantiation.